eliocamp/metR/README.md

 [data.table](https://github.com/Rdatatable/data.table/wiki) paradigm,
 but also work with regular data frames.

-Currently metR is in developement but maturing.
+Currently metR is in development but maturing.
 Most functions check arguments and there are some tests.
 However, some functions might change it’s interface, and functionality can be moved to other packages, so please bear that in mind.